Javier Algarra: Career

 In 1999 he was appointed as the General Director of News at Onda Cero, where he directed and presented the program La Brújula.
 He launched "ondacero.es", the first radio on demand in Europe.

 In 2002 he was appointed as the News Director of Antenna 3.
 During his time as the director, the news programs of Antena 3 surpassed in audience for the first time in their history.

 Later, as General Director of Lagunmedia, he directed the production of programs and development of corporate image for channels such as IB3 de Baleares, Veo Televisión, Neox, and Nova de Atresmedia.

 In 2008 he was appointed as the Director of the Weekend News of Intereconomía Televisión.
 In 2010 he launched the Dando Caña program, which he presented for three years, until he was appointed as the director of El gato al agua in January 2013.
-He has written in Diario de Barcelona, Informaciones, Interviú, El Universo de Madrid, La Vanguardia, La Razón, Época, La Gaceta, and Sierra de Madrid.
+He has written in Diario de Barcelona, Informaciones, Interviú, El Universo de Madrid, La Vanguardia, La Razón, Época and La Gaceta.

 Algarra has frequently expressed his rejection of Catalan separatism, affirming that in the schools of Catalonia there is an indoctrination that has come to be compared with Nazism.
 Likewise, he has affirmed that he feels deeply Catalan and denies the accusation of being anti-Catalan.

 In November 2016 he stopped presenting the political gathering of Intereconomía Televisión El gato al agua.
 Later, he directed and presented the Magazine Mundo Noticias on International Radio.
 Since 2018, he has been the director and presenter of the program Los Intocables, in Distrito Televisión.